softindex/datakernel/docs/components/markdown/core/tutorials/using-react.md

 layout: core
 prev: core/tutorials/authorization-tutorial.html
 next: core/tutorials/todo-list-tutorial.html
+keywords: java,java for beginners,java framework,guide,tutorial,web application,server,servlet,spring,spring alternative,netty alternative,jetty alternative,async,react,reactjs,react js
+description: Integrate React.js in your Java web application.
+In the tutorial you will create a basic app using DataKernel Java framework and React.js.
 ---
 ## Introduction
 In this example you can explore how to integrate React in DataKernel projects. **You can find full example sources on